pjtunstall/mad/README.md

 ## 4. Framework

 We're using it in a minimal way, just to construct the game grid.
 For more detail, see this [discussion](docs/framework.md), which includes the original plan and thoughts on how it might be developed it further.
 But I don't see see any gain to be had from this.
-It would complicate the code, impinge on performance, and be--from players' perspective--at best unnoticeble.
+It would complicate the code, impinge on performance, and be--from the players' perspective--at best unnoticeble.